zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 By embracing the courage to be rubbish and starting with imperfect versions, IT and software engineering professionals can bypass perfectionism, accelerate learning, and create a foundation for continuous improvement and eventual mastery.
 This approach encourages experimentation and iteration, leading to better outcomes over time.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations have the courage to create rubbish:

 * **Starting a New Feature:**
 In developing a new feature for a software application, adopt the mindset that the first version might be rudimentary and full of flaws.
 Begin with zero-draft code, writing the initial version of the feature without worrying about perfection.
 Focus on getting a basic version that works, even if it's not optimized or clean.
 Start by coding the main functionality with simple logic, ignoring edge cases and optimizations for now.
 This "rubbish" version allows you to quickly identify the main challenges and requirements, setting a foundation for iterative improvements.